LI7XI/AudioAnalyzerDocs/docs/usage-examples/loudness.md

 - `LoudnessdB` will process the audio signal and give us loudness levels in decibel.
 - `LoudnessPercent` Will convert decibel to `[0, 1]` range to be used in meters.

+Also we are going to use `like-a` filter, without it, the results will look totally different.

 ```ini
 Unit-Main=Channels Auto | Handlers LoudnessdB, LoudnessPerecnt(LoudnessdB) | Filter like-a
 ```